vishvAsa/rAmAyaNam/meta/rAmAkhyAne_parama-pramANam.md

 <details><summary>English</summary>

-If you consider the **Vedas** as the ultimate authority, then in the compound word "+**itihāsa-purāṇa**," due to the prior placement of "itihāsa" (history/epics) which has more syllables, the prominence of itihāsa should be accepted.
+If you consider the **Vedas** as the ultimate authority,
+then in the compound word "+**itihāsa-purāṇa**," due to the prior placement of "itihāsa" (history/epics) which has more syllables, the prominence of itihāsa should be accepted, as per the rules of **Pāṇini**.
 Similarly, elsewhere too -
-in the statement, "One should supplement the Vedas with itihāsa and purāṇa," the greater strength of itihāsa is understood by its prior placement, as stated in the rules of **Pāṇini**.
+in the statement, "One should supplement the Vedas with itihāsa and purāṇa," the greater strength of itihāsa is understood by its prior placement.

 If the **Purāṇas** are your authority, then the classification of Purāṇas into **Rājasa and Tāmasa** (vs superior sAttvika) mentioned therein should also be accepted.